 8 ways to avoid turkey fryer fires this Thanksgiving

-Every year, there are 172,900 cooking fires – in other words, cooking causes 49% of all house fires.
+Cooking is one of the leading causes of house fires.
+One study found cooking fires accounted for 44% of all house fires between 2017 and 2021.
 And because Thanksgiving is such a big cooking day, it’s responsible for more of these fires than any other day of the year.
+Throw turkey frying into the mix, and your risk goes up significantly.

 We mention this not to put a damper on your festivities – quite the opposite!
-Nothing ruins a Thanksgiving feast faster than an accidental fire, so we’re here to pass along pointers for frying your turkey safely.
+Nothing ruins a Thanksgiving feast faster than a turkey fryer fire, so we’re here to pass along pointers for frying your turkey safely.

 Turkey fryer safety tips: A recipe for success